luanzhu/store_hours/README.md

     Mon-Fri:  9AM-5PM
     Sat:      10AM-7PM
     Sun:      closed

 and build an internal data structure to enable possible formatting and queries.

-This class is designed for situations where (1) you like to use a single text field in database to store open hours, and (2) you would like to be able to check whether the store opens for a certain time, or to make sure inputs are valid, or to display the hours in a format different from user input (for example, take plain text from users, but to format the input with html to display).
+This class is designed for situations where (1) you like to use a single text field in database to store open hours, and (2) you would like to be able to check whether the store opens for a certain time, or to make sure inputs are valid, or to display the hours in a format different from user input (for example, format the input in html to display on website).

 Here is an example about how to use this class in rails.
 Suppose you have a model called "Store" with a text filed named normal_business_hours, you can add this validation